sdsu-comp526/fall25/_sources/lectures.md

 ## Acknowledgements

 For most of this course’s materials, I owe huge thanks to my postdoc mentor, [Jed Brown](https://jedbrown.org/), Associate Professor at CU Boulder.
+For some exercises, I am also very grateful to [Jeremy Thompson](https://www.colorado.edu/cs/jeremy-thompson), Assistant Research Professor at CU Boulder.